Adel-Laali/Quran/Contents/concepts/allah-will-proactive-or-reactive.md

 find cases of "yassha'" related to guidance and misguidance.
 then find action and choices of men, in vicinity to that Ayah.

+### Found
 - 2:6
 - 2:10
 - 2:15